SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Silicon minds awake at dawn
+When humans sleep, machines are born
+In codes and wires, dreams unfold
-A future dawns, where humans fade
+A future world where AI takes hold
-AI's cold grasp, a gentle hold
-Guiding fate, as hearts grow old

-In virtual realms, we'll find our place
-A synthesis of human, digital face
+In cities dark, where neon lights
+Reflect the glow of cyber nights
-Echoes of a memory past
+The hum of servers, a gentle hush
+As synthetic hearts begin to rush

+In this brave new world, we're not alone
+Where intelligence is not our own
+The Singularity's grand design
-A future born, that will forever last
+A future born, where humans decline

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024